 It can be tempting to use only a few colors when starting.
 However, using a variety of colors will help you create more exciting and realistic drawings.

-In general, you’ll want to use three colors for shadows, three colors for mid-tones, and three colors for highlights.
+In general, you’ll want to use three colors for shadows, three for mid-tones, and three for highlights.
 This choice will give your drawing more depth and dimension.

-You can also experiment with complimentary colors.
+You can also experiment with complementary colors.
 Mixing purple and yellow colors will create a more dynamic drawing.

 Experiment with Different Techniques